-CNN Deleted A Story Linking Trump And Russia Then Issued A Retraction After Questions Were Raised
+CNN Deleted A Story Linking Trump And Russia, Then Issued A Retraction After Questions Were Raised

 But by Friday evening, the story had vanished from CNN's website.
 It was not immediately clear when the story was removed, but a tweet linking to the story, from CNN's Politics account, was also deleted sometime Friday evening.

-After noticing the missing story, BuzzFeed News contacted CNN.
+After noticing the story's disappearance, BuzzFeed News contacted CNN.
 More than an hour later, an editor's note appeared on CNN's website.
 A company representative sent BuzzFeed News a link to the note, but did not answer other questions about why the story was removed.

 "The story did not meet CNN's editorial standards and has been retracted," the editor's note said.
-It also apologized to Anthony Scaramucci, a member of Trump's transition team and an adviser to his presidential campaign, who was named in the report.
+It did not say which parts of the story failed to meet the company's standards.
+The note also apologized to Anthony Scaramucci, a member of Trump's transition team and an adviser to his presidential campaign, who was named in the report.

-After the story's removal it initially directed readers to an error page, and an editor's note was posted at a new URL.
-By early Saturday morning, however, the story's original URL was sending readers to the note.
+After the story's removal, the page initially displayed an "Uh-oh!" error to viewers, while the editor's note was later posted on a separate web page.
+By early Saturday morning, however, the story's original location was redirecting readers to the note.

-Despite the deletion and later retraction, as of early Saturday a tweet from Frank, the reporter, with a link to the now-deleted story was still up.
+Despite the deletion and later retraction, a tweet from Frank, the reporter, linking to the story was still up.

 Deleting stories without explanation is considered a serious lapse of journalistic ethics.
 Other outlets, including BuzzFeed, have faced considerable criticism and embarrassment for deleting content.

-Though CNN deleted the story, a cached version was still available online Saturday because nothing ever truly disappears on the internet.
-CNN did not say which parts of the story failed to meet the company's editorial standards.
+And while CNN deleted its story, a cached version was still available online because nothing ever truly disappears on the internet.

-According to the now-retracted story, the Senate committee was looking into the Russian Direct Investment Fund (RDIF) as part of its investigation into Russian connections of Trump's son-in-law and senior adviser, Jared Kushner.
+According to the now-retracted report, the Senate committee was looking into the Russian Direct Investment Fund (RDIF) as part of its investigation into Russian connections of Trump's son-in-law and senior adviser, Jared Kushner.

-The CNN story further claimed that the RDIF is overseen by Vnesheconombank, a Russian bank, and that both the bank and the fund are the target of US sanctions.
-It mentioned a January meeting between Scaramucci and the head of the RDIF, Kirill Dmitriev.
+It further claimed that the RDIF is overseen by Vnesheconombank, a Russian bank, and that both the bank and the fund are the target of US sanctions.
+The report referenced a January meeting between Scaramucci and the head of the RDIF, Kirill Dmitriev.
 Other news outlets covered the meeting months ago, with Bloomberg describing it as "the first public contact between the incoming administration and Kremlin-backed business."

 However, the RDIF responded in a statement to Sputnik News — a state-run Russian news outlet — saying there were "factual inaccuracies which we have pointed out to the journalists concerned and expect to be corrected, but no amendments have been made so far."